JustSleightly/SleightlyBall/README.md

     2. Keys must be validated by joining my [discord](https://discord.sleightly.dev/) and opening a ticket with my automated discord bot.
 3. An active **internet connection** while in Unity in order to use the tool - cannot be used offline.
 4. Only compatible with Unity for **Windows** - not compatible with Unity for Mac/Linux at this time.
-5. Pre-requisite import - [VRCSDK3](https://vrchat.com/home/download) of at least August 30th, 2022.
+5. Pre-requisite import - [VRChat Creator Companion SDK](https://vrchat.com/home/download) version `3.1.13` or newer.

 ---